benlavender/homelab-docs/guides/CheatSheet.md

 # Reload firewalld (all runtime only changes will be lost where permanent will become new runtime):
 firewall-cmd --reload
 # Reload firewalld as well as kernel modules and active connections (all runtime only changes will be lost).
-# Active connections will not be dropped!
+# Active connections will be dropped!
 firewall-cmd --complete-reload
 # Reset firewalld to defaults.
 # Active connections will not be dropped!